juvi21/juvi21/README.md

 - [Betterwords.lol](https://betterwords.lol)

 ### Implemented papers
-- **cudatiger** An accelerated implementation of the Tiger optimizer for PyTorch, supercharged with Triton for enhanced CUDA GPU efficiency.
-More Memory efficient than Adam. https://kexue.fm/archives/9512
 - **tinyfep** A simplified and abstracted rendition of FEP+ (Free Energy Perturbation) for molecular simulations. https://www.schrodinger.com/products/fep